James Arness in ‘Gunsmoke’.

 - On air: 1972-1975

 Martial arts met Western drama in this 1972 television series starring David Carradine.
-It followed Kwai Chang Caine, a Shaolin monk, who was making his way through the West looking for his half-brother, Danny Caine.
+It followed Kwai Chang Caine, a Shaolin monk, through the West looking for his half-brother, Danny Caine.
 Carradine's role earned him his cult status, according to Bruce Weber in the New York Times.
-It was because of "Kung Fu" that he became so entrenched in martial arts and Eastern philosophy.
+Because of "Kung Fu," the actor became entrenched in martial arts and Eastern philosophy.

 - IMDb user rating: 7.6